jav-sketch/AI_and_Machine_Learning/README.md

 # MAchine and AI leanring

-Learning the build machine learning models with tensorflow.
+Learning to build machine learning models with tensorflow.

 ---